K2 Black Panther: Development

 In 2002, Hilmi Özkök, the commander of Turkish Land Forces, visited the research center and witnessed the simulator capabilities and an actual model of the combat control system.
 Afterward, Turkey continuously sent its dignitaries to closely monitor progress, and it eventually led to cooperation in developing Turkey's Altay.

 From January 2003 to 2007, a number of test vehicles were built: two test vehicles, the MTR (Mobility Test Rig) and FTR (Firepower Test Rig), and three PV (Pilot Vehicles) were built to demonstrate technology and performance.
 MTR and FTR conducted mobility, fire control, combat control, and low temperature operating life tests, while PV1, PV2, and PV3 conducted tests on endurance, developer, operator, and integrated logistics support.
 The last prototype was unveiled on 2 March 2007 at the proving ground in Changwon, and the development was officially completed after being declared fit for combat by the Defense Acquisition Program Administration (DAPA) in September 2008.
 The XK2 development project, which began in 1995 and ended in 2008, cost a total of 452.6 billion won spread over 14 years.
-The K2 tank began to be called the Black Panther for its speed and valiance.